 A lot of pharmaceutical companies focus on R&D, innovation and registration which often has the biggest positive impact on the value of the company and in turn therefore increases their opportunity to reinvest and innovate.
-This is fundamentally different to contract service organisations, whose raison d’être is to offer their clients access to capacity, processes and facilities based on GMP.
-One of the main factors in the increasing trend towards outsourcing is that it is often more cost-effective for pharma companies to seek collaboration with contract manufacturers who have the established capacity and infrastructure in place to deliver.
+This is fundamentally different to contract service organizations, whose raison d’être is to offer their clients access to capacity, processes and facilities based on GMP.
+One of the main factors in the increasing trend toward outsourcing is that it is often more cost-effective for pharma companies to seek collaboration with contract manufacturers who have the established capacity and infrastructure in place to deliver.
 Batch release is traditionally done by a QP within the MAH, but the MAH needs to be EU GMP certified which is no longer a given, so it follows that the outsourcing of batch release is preferred over investing in GMP infrastructure.

-As contract packaging partners are downstream in the manufacturing cycle, delivering packaging services which ready the finished product for market release, it makes sense for MAHs, to ask whether these businesses can also offer QP and batch release services.
+As contract packaging partners are downstream in the manufacturing cycle, delivering packaging services that ready the finished product for market release, it makes sense for MAHs, to ask whether these businesses can also offer QP and batch release services.

 Finally, many innovative pharmaceutical companies are located around the world and may not have manufacturing activities in Europe; thereby lacking MAH presence and QP availability in the EU.